yijunyu/demo/README.md

 ## Open the generated HTML file

-Click at the Preview button to see the visualization results, which shows which parts of the code gains the attention by the classification algorithm.
+Click at the HTML files and use the Preview button to see the visualization results in a split pane.
+It shows which parts of the code gains the attention by the classification algorithm.

-The correctly classified label will be in blue, and the wrongly classified label will be in red.
+On the histogram of probabilistic distribution, the correctly classified label will be in blue, and the wrongly classified label will be in red.

 ## References